-Supreme Court in its judgment dated 16th November 2004 in the case of Sanjeev Gupta &Ors. vs. Union of India &Anr. and the had directed that there are no restrictions in so far as number of attempts are concerned in MCI screening test.
+Supreme Court in its judgment dated 16th November 2004 in the case of Sanjeev Gupta &Ors. vs. Union of India &Anr. and had directed that there are no restrictions in so far as a number of attempts are concerned in MCI screening test.
 The decision further established that:

 i) “A system of pre-screening of the students desirous of taking admission in the medical institutions in these countries shall be worked out by MCI.
 This can be introduced from the forthcoming academic year.”

-Another meeting on 30th June of the same year recorded the minutes as approved by the Honorable Supreme Court of India had set up the eligibility criteria, exam format, syallbus, etc for the screening test of foreign medical graduates.
+Another meeting on 30th June of the same year recorded the minutes as approved by the Honorable Supreme Court of India had set up the eligibility criteria, exam format, syllabus, etc for the screening test of foreign medical graduates.
 It was in this meeting which decided that the exam would be administered by the National Board of Examination (NBE) twice a year with no restrictions over the number of attempts.

 2. The Supreme Court’s decision for admission at the ‘eleventh hour”